BUS 490 (2)

 - After departing ACTION, the bus returned to Scania's Head Office in Melbourne where it was decommissioned.
 Relevant trial components including the engine, fuel system, transmission and engine control units were removed and sent to Sweden for review by the Research and Development department.
 Some chassis components will be utilised in Scania's technical training school.

-- The remainder of the bus has been sighted at Dyson's in Melbourne where it will be stripped for parts.
+- The remainder of the bus was delivered to Dyson's in Melbourne where it was stripped for parts.